AGuyNamedJens/FactorioChatBot/README.md

 To verify node is installed run `node -v` in a terminal. the node version should be returned

-Download or clone this github repo to your VPS / Computer or wherever the factorio server is hosted at, unzip it if it's a zipped file.
+Download or clone this github repo to your VPS / Computer or wherever the factorio server is hosted at

+### Cloning using the terminal
+`sudo apt install git -y` to install git

+Run `git clone https://github.com/AGuyNamedJens/FactorioChatBot` once you're sure you're in the right location (Remember which folder is shown as repo name: `Cloning into <repo name>`)

-Navigate in the terminal to the folder you have the Factorio Chat Bot at.
+`cd <repo name>` to navigate to the folder you have the Factorio Chat Bot at.

 Run the following command within that directory to install the required packages.